2019 Novel Coronavirus - COVID-19

 - Our clerks and office staff will ensure that support continues to make remote operations possible.
 With 3,000 students and 600 employees, there is a great deal of essential work to do to make it all possible.

 Finally, as our health professionals continue to remind all of us: wash your hands, wipe down surfaces, practice social distancing, try not to touch your face, cover your mouth with your arm if you are coughing or sneezing, and stay at home if you are sick.
 These habits continue to be the most effective defense and our best chance to slow the spread of COVID-19 (Coronavirus).
-Continue to check our website: https://www.spsd.org/district/covid19.
-We will update regularly with the latest news, announcements and other resources.
+Continue to check our website: https://www.spsd.org/district/

 The faculty and staff of the South Portland Schools are proud to serve the children of South Portland and our community in the best of times.
 We are even more proud to serve now to meet the challenges ahead to keep our students learning and our community safe.